 The ability to change ads instantly

-To optimize sales, retailers need to be prepared to advertise discounts on products that people need, whether it's a scorching or rainy June.
+To optimize sales, retailers need to be prepared to advertise discounts on the products people need, whether it's a scorching or rainy June.
 This is precisely where contextualized advertising comes in: it allows retailers to use the weather to their advantage.

 With digital signage and digital outdoor advertising (DOOH), retailers have the ability to change their ads instantly, whether in-store or in a DOOH network.
 With the help of programmatic and real-time data, advertising sales can be highly targeted and displayed only in certain weather conditions.